gharper19/umrf-web-scraper/README.md

 ### Installing

-No Installation required, just download, configure and run. :)
+No Installation required, just download the exe, configure the Scraper_Configuration file and run. :)

 ## Built With